ETCLabs/LuminosusEosEdition/README.md

 The current release for Windows and Mac is available here: [Download](https://github.com/ElectronicTheatreControlsLabs/LuminosusEosEdition/releases)

 The manual can be found here: [Manual](https://github.com/ElectronicTheatreControlsLabs/LuminosusEosEdition/blob/master/doc/Manual_en.pdf)

+## Open Example File

+There is an example project file in the 'doc' folder named [midi_example.lpr](https://github.com/ElectronicTheatreControlsLabs/LuminosusEosEdition/blob/master/doc/midi_example.lpr).
+Copy it to "C:/Users/<Username>/AppData/Roaming/luminosus/projects/" and it should be visible in the software in the projects tab in the right drawer.

 # Screenshot